-The Arnold Press is a very effective exercise which works the anterior (Front) deltoids.
-It’s a unique variation of the dumbbell overhead press and was named after the one and only Arnold Schwarzenegger.
-Now, it’s a rather simple exercise as you’re only twisting the dumbbells throughout the movement while pressing them overhead.
+The Arnold Press is a very effective exercise that builds the deltoid muscles.
+It’s a unique variation of the dumbbell overhead press and was named after the one and only iconic figure Arnold Schwarzenegger.

-So, the Arnold Press is appropriate for anyone with any level of training experience.
+The Arnold Press is appropriate for most exercisers and poses little risk of injury unless you have limited shoulder mobility.
 It makes a great addition to any shoulder routine and can be utilized during any portion of your workout as it’s a compound exercise.

 In This Exercise:

 - Target Muscle Group: Anterior Deltoid

 - Difficulty: Beginner/intermediate

 The Arnold press works a few different muscles of the arm.
 Here’s a short description of each one involved in this exercise.